piyushhh00/CodeAlpha_HangmanGame/README.md

 7. The game will end when you either guess the word or run out of attempts

 ## Project Structure

-- `index.html` - The main HTML file for the web version
-- `styles.css` - CSS styling for the web version
-- `script.js` - JavaScript code for the web version's game logic
 - `hangman.py` - Python script for the command-line version
 - `README.md` - This file with game instructions

 ## Customization

-You can customize the game by modifying the word list in either version:
+You can customize the game by modifying the word list in python version:

-- In the web version: Edit the `words` array in `script.js`
 - In the Python version: Edit the `words` list in `hangman.py`

 ## Requirements

-### Web Version
-- Any modern web browser (Chrome, Firefox, Safari, Edge)

 ### Python Version
 - Python 3.x